daitran1309/daitran1309/README.md

 ## 👨‍💻 About Me

-* 🚀 Currently learning Web
+* 🚀 Learning to become a developer

 ---